 A wrongful death action may stem from a wide variety of incidents.
 A Charlottesville wrongful death attorney could help someone recover damages for an untimely death caused by circumstances such as:

 To be able to assist and estate make a recovery in a wrongful death claim, the death needs to be the result of negligence, recklessness, or deliberate wrongdoing of another.
+If your wrongful death claim was a result of a vehicle accident, call our Charlottesville car accident lawyer.

 State law requires wrongful death claims to be brought by the deceased person’s personal representative.
 However, that person may not necessarily receive all or any of the compensation from the suit.